IN THIS ARTICLE:

 - Final words

-If you’re an oily skin individual, then you may find the sebum/oil on your face a bit annoying.
+If you have oily skin, then you may find the sebum/oil on your face a bit annoying.
 After all, you want to look glowy and dewy, not greasy.

 But whether you like it or not, sebum plays a crucial role in your skin barrier function.
 And if you attempt to get rid of it (FYI: you can’t) by using harsh products, you may end up disrupting the entire protective function of your skin, leading to a plethora of not-so-pretty issues.

-That being said, it is possible to keep the sebum and oil on your skin under control.
+That said, it is possible to keep the sebum and oil on your skin under control.

 But in order to discuss that, you must clearly understand the difference between sebum and oil.
-Even though these two terms tend to be used interchangeably, they’re not the same thing.
-In fact, according to our recent survey on Instagram, when asked “Do you know the difference between sebum and oil?”
+Even though these two terms are often used interchangeably, they’re not the same thing.
+If that surprises you, you're not alone.
+Most people don't know the true definition of sebum.
+In fact, according to a survey we did on Instagram, when asked “Do you know the difference between sebum and oil?”
 76% of our respondents answered with “not really.”
-This shows that most people are not aware of the true definition of sebum (can’t blame you there)!

 To put it simply, sebum is just one component of the oil on your skin.
-Oil is more encompassing, being a mixture of sebum, sweat and other buildups that end up on your skin.
+Oil is a mixture of sebum, sweat and other buildups.

 What is sebum?

-Here’s the basic definition: Sebum is a concoction of fatty acids, sugars, waxes, cholesterol and other natural substances that form a protective layer on your skin.
+Here’s the basic definition: Sebum is a concoction of fatty acids, sugars, waxes, cholesterol and other natural substances that form a protective layer on the skin.
 To be more precise, this mixture is composed of triglycerides, wax esters, squalene and free fatty acids.
-The main purpose of this layer is to prevent transepidermal water loss from occurring too rapidly, leading to dry, dehydrated and flaky skin.
+The main purpose of this layer is to slow transepidermal water loss so that the skin doesn't become dry and deyhydrated.

 You can think of oil as sebum with some extras.
 Aside from being composed of sebum, oil also contains sweat, dead skin cells and other environmental impurities, such as dust.

-So basically, oil is made up of sebum, among other things, while sebum is just one factor that makes up oil.
+So basically, oil is made up of sebum and other things, while sebum is just one component of oil.

 How does our skin create sebum?

-If you’re an avid skincare lover, you may have heard of sebaceous filaments.
-They're those tiny black dots on your nose that look like blackheads, but aren’t actually blackheads?
+If you’re an avid skincare lover, you've probably heard of sebaceous filaments.
+They're those tiny black dots on your nose that look like blackheads, but aren’t actually blackheads.

-Basically, sebaceous filaments are the “tubes” that allow sebum to be transferred to the pores.
-And these filaments receive the sebum from the sebaceous glands that are underneath our pores.
+Basically, sebaceous filaments are the tubes that transfer sebum to the pores.
+The sebaceous filaments receive the sebum from the sebaceous glands that are underneath our pores.
 The sebaceous glands are what actually produce sebum.
-They are considered exocrine glands, meaning they deposit the sebum directly onto our skin’s surface, similar to sweat glands, mammary glands and tear ducts.

 Sebaceous glands actually cover the entirety of the skin on our bodies, and not just the skin on our faces.
 They're separated into those that connect to our hair follicles and those that do not.

-The ones that connect to our hair follicles can also be referred to as sebaceous follicles and they are mostly found on our faces, behind our ears, on our chests and also on our backs.
-Particularly, you’ll find most of our facial sebaceous glands congregating around the T-zone.
+The ones that connect to hair follicles can also be referred to as sebaceous follicles and they are mostly found on the face, chest, back and behind the ears.
+Most facial sebaceous glands are around the T-zone.
 This is why you tend to be more oily in this area, which also makes it more acne-prone.

 Why does our skin need sebum?

 The quest to control excess oiliness and shine can be challenging.
-However, as we’ve briefly mentioned, sebum is a crucial component of our overall skin health.
-Without it, your skin could become very problematic.
+However, as I briefly mentioned, sebum is crucial to overall skin health.

 And here’s a lesser-known benefit of sebum: Thanks to its pH level and squalene component, sebum also has natural anti-inflammatory, antioxidant and antibacterial properties.